KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 arrays :code:`ICNTRL` (integer) and :code:`RCNTRL` (real).
 Each of them is an array of 20 elements that allow the fine-tuning of the integrator.
 All integrators (except for :code:`tau_leap` and :code:`gillespie`) use :code:`ICNTRL` and :code:`RCNTRL`.
-Array elements not listed here are either not used or are integrator-specific options.
 Details can be found in the comment lines of the individual integrator files in :code:`$KPP_HOME/int/`.

 ICNTRL
 ------